Ecosystem restoration

 River Charter for the Dart at Dartington

-The River Charter for the Dart at Dartington is a groundbreaking initiative that gives voice to the river and its community.
+The River Charter for the Dart at Dartington gives voice to the river and its community.

-More than just a document, BLC sees it as the first step in a three-part process towards citizen-led common pool resource management: 1) a charter, 2) riverkeepers who steward the river, and 3) a river council to address arising issues.
+More than a document to which people add their names in support, BLC sees this Charter as the first step in a three-part process towards citizen-led common pool resource management: 1) a charter, 2) riverkeepers who steward the river, and 3) a river council to address arising issues.

-The River Charter that we made for the River Dart around the Dartington Estate was a prototype.
-We involved over 1,200 people in its making, as part of a significant community effort.
+The River Charter was a pilot, developed in partnership with the Community Resilience Food & Farming Manager at the Dartington Hall Trust.
 It has the backing of the South Devon Catchments Partnership and the Environment Agency and aims to be a beacon in a culture of care for water.
+Over 1,200 local people participated in its making.

 No items found.